AENCO-Global/Chain-go-sdk/README.md

  - Get the current score of the chain.
  - Get an array of BlockInfo for a given block height and limit.

+ # features in development!
+   - Announces a transaction to the network.
+   - Announces an aggregate bonded transaction to the network.
+   - Announces a cosignature transaction to the network.

 ### Installation

 ```sh